 The burden and cost of illicit drug abuse is enormous in the U.S., but little is known about the magnitude of costs and effects at a national level.
 What is known is that the rate of people abusing drugs is inversely proportional to their education level.
 The higher the education level, the less likely a person is to abuse or depend on illicit drugs.
 The probability that a person with less than a high school diploma will abuse drugs is 3.9%, twice as large as the probability of drug abuse for college graduates (1.7%).
-This relationship is presented in Figure A10.5 based on data supplied by SAMHSA.73 Similar to alcohol abuse, prevalence does not strictly decline at every education level.
-Health costs associated with illegal drug use are also available from SAMSHA, with costs to state and local government representing 40% of the total cost related to illegal drug use.74
+Similar to alcohol abuse, prevalence does not strictly decline at every education level.
+Health costs associated with illegal drug use are also available from SAMSHA, with costs to state and local government representing 40% of the total cost related to illegal drug use.